tmaiaroto/lithium-sandbox/README.md

 Lithium Sandbox
 =======

-A code sandbox for screen casts, tutorials, sharing, collaborating, etc.
+A code sandbox for screencasts, tutorials, sharing, collaborating, etc.

 ### How it Works